[gtranslate]

 4. Key Differences Between Plug Valves and Globe Valves

-Understanding the characteristics of Plug Valves and Globe Valves helps in selecting the right valve for specific needs.
+The following comparison summarizes functional differences relevant to field selection.
 Both valve types have distinct roles and features, which can influence their suitability for various applications.
-Let me elaborate on the key differences between Plug Valves and Globe Valves in the table below:
+Here is the key differences between Plug Valves and Globe Valves in the table below:

 CharacteristicPlug ValveGlobe Valve